BjornL1/heritage-housing2/README.md

 ## ML Business Case
 * In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.
 //
-Predict Churn
-Classification Model
-We want an ML model to predict if a prospect will churn based on historical data from the customer base, which doesn't include tenure and total charges since these values are zero for a prospect.
-The target variable is categorical and contains 2-classes.
-We consider a classification model.
-It is a supervised model, a 2-class, single-label, classification model output: 0 (no churn), 1 (yes churn)
-Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
-The model success metrics are
-at least 80% Recall for Churn, on train and test set

-The ML model is considered a failure if: after 3 months of usage, more than 30% of newly onboarded customers churn (it is an indication that the offers are not working or the model is not detecting potential churners)
-Precision for no Churn is lower than 80% on train and test set.
-(We don't want to offer a free discount to many non-churnable prospects)

-The model output is defined as a flag, indicating if a prospect will churn or not and the associated probability of churning.
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).

-Heuristics: Currently, there is no approach to predict churn on prospects The training data to fit the model comes from the Telco Customer.
-This dataset contains about 7 thousand customer records.
-Train data - target: Churn; features: all other variables, but tenure, total charges and customerID

-Predict Tenure
+### Predict Sales price
-Regression Model
+#### Regression Model
-We want an ML model to predict tenure levels, in months, for a prospect expected to churn.
+   * We want an ML model to predict ........., in months, for a prospect expected to churn.
 A target variable is a discrete number.
 We consider a regression model, which is supervised and uni-dimensional.
-Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
+   * Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
-The model success metrics are
+   * The model success metrics are
-At least 0.7 for R2 score, on train and test set
+   * At least 0.7 for R2 score, on train and test set
-The ML model is considered a failure if: after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
+   * The ML model is considered a failure if:
+      * after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
-The output is defined as a continuous value for tenure in months.
+   * The output is defined as a continuous value for tenure in months.
 It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).

 Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
 The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 Train data - filter data where Churn == 1, then drop the Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID